Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 -

-Activate an IPsec connection on the side of the cloud site by sending ICMP packets from
+Activate an IPsec connection on the cloud side by sending ICMP packets from

 vm-b